Stock events for Credit Acceptance Corp. (CACC)

 CACC’s Geographic footprint

-Credit Acceptance Corporation operates exclusively in the United States, offering its financing programs through a nationwide network of independent and franchised automobile dealers.
-The company has market area managers across the U.S. to market its programs, enroll new dealers, and support existing ones.
+Credit Acceptance Corp. operates exclusively within the United States, offering its financing programs and services through a nationwide network of independent and franchised automobile dealers.
+The company maintains a network of market area managers across the country to recruit and support these dealers.

 CACC Corporate Image Assessment